-After working with the example design and this User Guide, you can write your own HDL application, using single or multiple instances of the core.
+After working with the example design and this product guide, you can write your own HDL application, using single or multiple instances of the core.

 Care must be taken to constrain the design correctly, and the constraints provided with the core should be used as the basis for the your own.
-See the constraint chapters in either the Vivado Design Suite or ISE Design Suite sections as appropriate.
+For Vivado Design Suite constraints, see Chapter 5, Constraining the Core.